gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 elements of type `T`, e.x.: `(T, T, ..., T)`.
 Such tuples are used by system programmers in Swift to express a fixed size buffer of type `T` with a guaranteed layout.
 Not much language support has been provided to make working with tuple typed storage easy/expressive.
-In this proposal, we attack this language support hole by proposing the following: that missing language support:
+In this proposal, we attack this hole by proposing the following changes to the language:

 1. The addition of sugar for declaring large homogenous tuples.
-2. Adding a bit in tuple type that states if when parsed, the tuple was originally parsed as a homogenous tuple.
-This will allow us to print succinctly big tuples as well as improve type checker performance by eliminating the need to perform linear type checking on each element of a homogenous tuple.
+2. When parsing tuple types, stashing a bit in the tuple type that states if we parsed the tuple as a homogenous tuple.
+3. Improve type checker performance for such tuples by taking advantage of said bit to eliminate the need to perform type checking operations on each element of the tuple instead of just the first element.
 3. Adding new initializers for homogenous tuples:
    a.
 A repeating initializer that initializes all elements of the tuple to the same value.
    b.
 An unsafe uninitialized memory based initializer similar to Array's.
 4. Adding `RandomAccessCollection` and `MutableCollection` conformances to enable usage as a collection and accessing as contiguous storage.
-5. Changing the Clang Importer to import fixed size arrays as homogenous tuples.
+5. Changing the Clang Importer to import fixed size arrays as sugared homogenous tuples and remove the arbitrary limitation on the number of elements that an imported fixed size array can have (4096 elements).
+6. Eliminating the need to use unsafe type pointer punning to pass imported C fixed size arrays to related imported C APIs.
-6. Adding to the standard library a typed array view over such tuples that treats the tuple as a bag of bits.
+7. Adding to the Standard Library a typed array view over such tuples that treats the tuple as a bag of bits.
-7. Eliminating language composition issues that prevent C fixed size arrays imported as homogenous tuples from being passed in Swift to imported C APIs related to said types without needing to use unsafe type pointer punning.

 NOTE: This proposal is specifically not attempting to implement a fixed size "Swifty" array for all Swift programmers.
 Instead, we are attempting to extend